Nearly Two Years On, Emerald Cruises Isn’t Slowing Down

 The only drawback to Emerald’s accommodations are the bathrooms, which have an odd configuration that requires guests to enter by squeezing their way between the bed and the bathroom wall; the bathroom doesn’t open up to the main entry hallway as on most other river cruise ships.
 With the exception of the truly-spectacular, glass-enclosed shower, bathrooms feel cramped and suffer from a lack of storage space.

-One area that Emerald Waterways excels at is catering to solo travelers: two staterooms aboard each ship are specially designated (and priced) for cruisers travelling alone.
+One area that Emerald Cruises excels at is catering to solo travelers: two staterooms aboard each ship are specially designated (and priced) for cruisers travelling alone.

 New For 2016: Europe and Beyond

-Right now, only two departures are available – August 27 and November 7, 2016 – but the itinerary that Emerald Waterways has prepared is a spectacular one.
+Right now, only two departures are available – August 27 and November 7, 2016 – but the itinerary that Emerald Cruises has prepared is a spectacular one.